Skip to Page Content Image: Official Website for the First State Photo: Featured Delaware Image

 Q. What if my child already has some health coverage?

-Q. What if I have insurance for my child but it is too expensive?
+Q. What if I have insurance for my child, but it is too expensive?

 A. A child who already has health insurance, even if it is very expensive, is not eligible for the Delaware Healthy Children Program.
 If a child is voluntarily dropped from health insurance due to the cost of coverage, they are not eligible for the Delaware Healthy Children Program for six months from the drop date.
+Only if there is good cause for the loss of health insurance (such as termination of coverage due to employer, expiration of COBRA coverage, death or disability of a parent) will the six month waiting period be waived.

-Q. What is qualified non-citizen?
+Q. What is a qualified non-citizen?

 A. In general, children eligible for the Delaware Healthy Children Program must be U.S. citizens.
-However, the federal government classifies some non-citizen children as “qualified aliens”.
+However, the federal government classifies some non-citizen children as “qualified aliens.”
 These children are eligible.
 Also remember some children born outside of the U.S. may be citizens.

 • Lawful permanent residents who entered the U.S. before August 22, 1996